 By the late 1940s it became very apparent that the maze-like, antiquated and crowded Carlton hospital could no longer fulfil the needs of staff, patients or visitors.
 An idea was put forward by the Committee of Management to completely rebuild the hospital on a new site near The Royal Melbourne Hospital and The University of Melbourne, to develop a precinct of education and training.
 Unfortunately, the Second World War and a lack of government funding put dreams of new facilities on hold.

 In 1948, ten acres of Royal Park was offered to the hospital.
-Doctors Vernon Collins and Douglas Galbraith travelled overseas with architect Arthur Stephenson to research the latest concepts in modern hospital design.
+Professor Vernon Collins and Doctor Douglas Galbraith travelled overseas with architect Arthur Stephenson to research the latest concepts in modern hospital design.
 The rapid development of drug-based treatments meant hospital architecture no longer needed to be designed as a treatment in itself; long open-air heliotherapy balconies were becoming a thing of the past.
 Emphasis was placed on sterile, functional designs that promoted efficiency and modernity.
 Architectural firm Stephenson and Turner put forward hospital plans with small wards that grouped patients by age and sex.

 The turning of the first sod ceremony was held in 1951 but it wasn’t until 1958 that the first building, the much-needed new Nurses’ Home, was completed.
 Construction on the main hospital buildings began in 1957 after numerous delays.
-In 1960 Elisabeth Murdoch organised a massive public appeal to help fund the building project.
+In 1960 Dame Elisabeth Murdoch organised a massive public appeal to help fund the building project.
 The appeal raised $500,000 and ended up being the largest amount ever raised by a single charity, at the time.

 Funding cuts, and conflicting priorities and opinions meant not everyone got their requests met.
 However overall, staff, patients and visitors viewed the new RCH Parkville hospital as a place of refreshing modernity and innovation.
 This online exhibition highlights the building journey – from construction to the first visitors enjoying the hospital.